Elevation Profile of the Everest Base Camp Trek

 where is Mount Everest base camp located?

-Everest Base Camp is located in the Khumbu region of Nepal.
+Everest Base Camp is located in Khumbu region of Nepal.

 How many trekking trails are in the Everest region?